What does hosting a workshop involve?

 What are the benefits to hosting a workshop?

-In recognition of the time, labor, and materials the host site contributes to the event, registration for up to two employees of your company is complimentary.
+In recognition of the time, labor, and materials the host site contributes to the event, registration for one employee of your company is complimentary (two employees for Mobile Crane and Digger Derrick workshops).
 You also save travel and hotel expenses by holding it at your facility.
 Moreover, as a result of preparing for the Workshop, you’ll be all set up as an official CCO Practical Exam Test Site and be ready to begin testing without delay.
 Finally, having experienced NCCCO instructors there ensures that your test course is set up properly and you have everything you need to conduct CCO practical exams once the PEAP workshop is over.

 How will my hosting be recognized?